What is an Information Security Management System (ISMS)?

 Why is an Information Security Management System important?

-The increased pressure on organisations to develop higher information security standards has raised interest in ISMS.
-Companies with complex supply networks are under the most strain - consider the SMEs in the automotive industry.
+The increased pressure on organizations to develop higher information security standards has raised interest in ISMS.
+Companies with complex supply networks are under the most strain — consider the SMEs in the automotive industry.

 The same is true in regulated businesses such as banking, especially FinTechs and insurance companies, notably InsurTechs.
 Additionally, information security rules in healthcare are stringent.
 These industries have a regulatory emphasis that extends to company compliance.
+A digital ISMS helps organizations structuring their compliance efforts.

 Cybercrime threatens your business